abrdo/Basic-Image-Processing/README.md

 # Basic-Immage-Processing
-This is a repo for my immage processing submission projects for Basic Immage Processing university subject
+This is a repo for my immage processing submission projects for my Basic Image Processing university subject